microchip-pic-avr-examples/atmega4809-cnano-getting-started-with-freertos-studio/README.md

 ## Operation

+1. Download the zip file or clone the example to get the source code
-1. Open `ATmega4809FreeRTOSExample.atsln` in Atmel Studio
+2. Open `ATmega4809FreeRTOSExample.atsln` in Atmel Studio
-2. In your menu bar in Atmel Studio go to `Debug->Start Without Debugging` or press `CTRL + ALT + F5`
+3. In your menu bar in Atmel Studio go to `Debug->Start Without Debugging` or press `CTRL + ALT + F5`
-3. Open data visualizer under `Tools->Data Visualizer` to interact with the virtual comport on the devkit
+4. Open data visualizer under `Tools->Data Visualizer` to interact with the virtual comport on the devkit

 ## Conclusion